-The Frogs were an American rock music band founded in 1980 by brothers Jimmy and Dennis Flemion.
+The Frogs, an American rock music band founded in 1980 by brothers Jimmy and Dennis Flemion, have built a prolific cult reputation in the years since they were active, thanks in no small part by Nirvana leader Kurt Cobain.

 The brothers, who mainly wrote catchy pop-rock songs, were shrouded in controversy… and they absolutely loved it.
-Most notably, the uproar they caused came from their improvised home studio recordings which touched on issues such as race, religion, and sexuality – predominantly focusing on homoeroticism which royally pissed off the gay community.
+Most notably, the uproar they caused emerged from their improvised home studio recordings which touched on issues such as race, religion, and sexuality—predominantly focusing on homoeroticism which royally pissed off the gay community.
 All of these home recordings were delivered in a comedic manner.

 At one point, shortly after the band had records Bananimals and fury began to grow about the now unreleased Racially Yours in 2000, the two brothers were stopped at Canadian Customs as airport officials seized all of their tour merchandise and declared it “pornographic.”

 However, despite record sales struggling and controversy ringing and, as Dangerous Minds points out, The Frogs managed to garner a cult following which included the likes of Beck, the Smashing Pumpkins, Sebastian Bach, Eddie Vedder and, of course, Nirvana’s Kurt Cobain.

 After meeting Cobain in 1993, The Frogs wrote two songs about him… as you do.
 Not content with that, the two brothers also made him a videotape entitled ‘Toy Porno’ which featured a few live performances and stop-motion animation with painted toys.
 The porno bit?
 Yeah, that’s because the animated toys were used as sexually promiscuous characters in various short sketches.